npm package discovery and stats viewer.

 Parser generators statically analyze and precompile a grammar description language.
 These mature tools can be a bit big, but there's lots of documentation, rich ecosystems of example code and support tools.

-Worthy examples include: Nearley, Lezer, Antlr, or perhaps Ohm.
+Worthy examples include: Nearley, Lezer, Antlr, Chevrotain, Tree-sitter, or Ohm.
 Each parser generator has its own textual format to describe the grammar.
 The library compiles into an execution format before parsing.
 Each of the above libraries uses a different base algorithm (Earley, GLR, LL, Packrat) with different tradeoffs, but all have evolved robust features to classic parsing problems of error recovery, left recursion, producing parse results, tracing, etc.

 Parser generators are typically more complicated to adopt than parser combinator libraries, less flexible, require a separate build step, and they're more code than typical parser combinators.
 But for demanding parsing jobs, the complexity of a parser generator tool is easily worth the investment.